How to model a Variable Speed Pumps (VSP) and a Variable Speed Pump Battery (VSPB) in the storm and sewer products?

 VSPB availability in the different solvers:

-The Variable Speed Pump Battery (VSPB) element type is only available with the GVF-convex solver.
+The Variable Speed Pump Battery (VSPB) element type is only available with the GVF-convex solver, for pressure networks.

 The behavior of a VSPB cannot be captured with the GVF-rational solver if the pump is operated any way other than inflow matching outflow.